Bowbazar Assembly constituency: 1996

 In the 1996 election, Sudip Bandyopadhyay of Congress defeated his nearest rival Sujit Mandal of Janata Dal.

 1991

 In the 1991 election, Sudip Bandyopadhyay of Congress defeated his nearest rival Joytilak Guharoy of CPIM.

 1987

 In the 1987 election, Sudip Bandyopadhyay of Congress defeated his nearest rival Md.
 Ismail of CPIM.

 1982

-In the 1982 election, Abdul Rauf Ansari of Congress defeated his nearest rival Abul Hasan of CPIM.
+In the 1982 election, Abdul Rauf Ansari of Congress defeated his nearest rival Abul Hassan of CPIM.

 1977

 In the 1977 election, Abul Hasan of CPIM defeated his nearest rival Bijoy Krishna Dhandhania of Janata Party.

 In the 2009 by-election, necessitated by the election of sitting MLA, Sudip Bandyopadhyay, to the Parliament from the Kolkata Uttar (Lok Sabha constituency), Swarnakamal Saha of Trinamool Congress won the 145 Bowbazar assembly seat.
 In 2006, the seat was won by Sudip Bandyopadhyay of Congress defeating Rekha Singh of CPI(M).
 In 2001, the seat was won by Nayana Bandopadhyay of Trinamool Congress defeating Ajit Pandey of CPI(M).
 Sudip Bandopadhyay of Congress won the seat defeating Sujit Mandal of JD in 1996, Joytilak Guha Roy of JD in 1991 and Md.
 Ismail of CPI(M) in 1987.
 In 1982, Abdul Rauf Ansari of Congress defeated Abul Hasan of CPI(M).
 In 1977, Abul Hasan of CPI(M) won the seat defeating Bijoy Krishna Dhandhania of Congress.